Miravalier/posmbot/README.md

 # Notes

 - Everything was tested on linux, your mileage may vary on other OS's (some paths may need to change, like /var/posmbot)
+- Some environment variables are not being used currently, since @PossumEveryHour is public
 - Email me if you have any questions, posmbot@miramontes.dev